 Strachey first wrote a program to make the machine produce music – it played the national anthem and Baa Baa Black Sheep, recorded by the BBC at the time.
 Soon after the love letter demonstration, Strachey went on to create the world’s first computer game: draughts for the Pilot Model ACE in Spring 1951, playing the first ever game in Manchester.
 Copeland observes that ‘The idea of the thinking machine, an electronic brain, was in the air at Manchester’.[iii]

-To find out more about the early days of computing and its connection to Manchester, visit the Computer Age display in the Revolution Manchester gallery, where you will also find a working replica of the Baby computer – the world’s first stored program computer and the machine that closely preceded the romantically minded Manchester University Computer.
+To find out more about the early days of computing and its connection to Manchester, visit our Objects and Stories page, where you will also find out about the Baby computer – the world’s first stored program computer and the machine that closely preceded the romantically minded Manchester University Computer.

 [i] Strachey, C. S. ‘The Thinking Machine’, Encounter, vol 3 (1954), pp. 25-31 (p.26).